buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_blurb.html category="booklets" slug="gender_heckert-jamie" %}
 - What _is_ gender, really?
 And how can people feel entitled to change it?

+{% include content_blurb.html category="essays" slug="out-of-the-ordinary_dhammika" %}
+- The story of a pioneering, transgender Buddhist, and a word on how Buddhism's attitude towards transgenderism differs from that of the monotheistic religions.

 {% include content_blurb.html category="booklets" slug="buddhism-and-sex_walshe" %}
 - A refreshingly humble and non-dogmatic essay on everyone's favorite topic, embodying the spirit of [generous orthodoxy](http://revisionisthistory.com/episodes/09-generous-orthodoxy){:target="_blank" ga-event-value="0.3"}.